pankleks/WasherOne/README.md

 - Screw in PCB
 - Connect all cables (for all 24V connections use ticker cable)

+## Arduino code

+Code is available in `Arduino` folder.
+You should use platform.io to build and upload it.
+All parameters are defined in `Pin.h` file, by default all pins are compatible with PCB I designed.

+### Fine tunning

+Use comments in the code to fine-tune all the parameters such as times, accelerations and speeds.
+The default values works well for me, but may not for you.

+> For washing - if you notice skipping rotor (inside container) please regulate distance between motor plate and rotor plate.
+It may varry depends on your motor shaft or magnet strength.

 ## Part list

 ### Electronics